blynkkk/blueprints/Asset Tracker/README.md

 ## Blynk Template Breakdown
-Widgets are used to display data from your device on the web and mobile dashboard.
+Widgets are used to display and visualize data, and interact with your device from the web and mobile dashboard.
 To define the data that will be displayed with every widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to the widget.
 You can create datastreams in the widget settings or in the Datastream tab of a Template.
 Below you can find datastreams used in this project and the list of widgets that are suitable for each datastream.

 **1. Datastream V3 - GPS Position Coordinates**
 Name: position